GENERAL QUESTIONS ABOUT LGC:

 What does essay coaching entail and how would my son/daughter benefit?

 Students often don’t understand the intent of the main essay and thus, even if they are strong writers, they can “miss the mark” in terms of the content they choose to convey.
-Moreover, in school-specific supplemental essays, a great deal of strategy with respect to choosing from available prompts (when applicable), selecting content that reveals the broadest, most in-depth insights, and conveying a genuine desire to attend a particular school is involved.
+Moreover, in school-specific supplemental essays, a great deal of strategy with respect to choosing from available prompts (when applicable), selecting content that reveals the most in-depth insights, and conveying a genuine desire to attend a particular school is required.
 The student’s coach will work through all of these decisions and help students to make well-informed choices and develop the strongest possible body of essays for each individual school.

 Who are your College Application/Essay Coaches?